pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 All registered builtin controllers get activated when kube-scheduler or CA start.
-At this point they start building an internal model of which resources are available (based on those entries in NodeResourceCapacity objects that they are responsible for) and how those resources are already used (based on the status of allocated claims).
+At this point they start building an internal model of which resources are available (based on those entries in NodeResources objects that they are responsible for) and how those resources are already used (based on the status of allocated claims).

 ##### Allocation

-When the dynamic resource plugin in kube-scheduler encounters a claim which, according to the class, uses numeric parameters, it expands the CEL template and decodes into the capacity type, using `Kind` and `APIVersion` to determine that type.
+When the dynamic resource plugin in kube-scheduler encounters a claim which, according to the class, uses semantic parameters, it expands the CEL template and decodes into the capacity type, using `Kind` and `APIVersion` to determine that type.
 Then it looks up which builtin controller handles that claim parameter type.